gvwilson/sensibleadventures/bookster/bookster.md

 him to stay out of trouble.
 Now come."

 Bosun Uyves knocked on each door in turn.
-Sometimes he had to bang his fist and bellow to get the fearful inhabitants to answer.
+Sometimes he had to bang his fist and bellow to get someone to answer.
 Other times, the door flew open before his meaty hand even hit it.
 "They want us up in the fields," Erileine said over and over.
 "Just like any other day."

 "So we're to be slaves, are we?"
 Gaeston snarled when his turn came.
 He glared at the soldiers with bloodshot eyes.
 "Well, I'm not going